kdamier/WOW/README.md

 ## Contribute

-You're more than welcome to contribute to this project.
-Please note: your code may be used as part of a commercial product if merged.
-Be clear about what license applies to your patch.
-The MIT license or public domain unlicense are permissive, and allow integration of your patch into this project as part of a commercial product.

-The library is written in CoffeeScript, please update `wow.coffee` file.
+The library is transpiled using Babel, please update `wow.js` file.

 We use grunt to compile and minify the library: